Close × HLA will be down on Wednesday November 11th from 6:00am to 8:00am EDT for maintenance.

 2. How do I search for a particular instrument or spectral element?
 Can I sort or filter my results?

 Select the Advanced Search option, and you will see check boxes for each instrument in the HLA.
-You can also select specific spectral elements (e.g., F555W, F814W).
+You can also select specific proposals, spectral elements (e.g., F555W, F814W), and select on the basis of proprietary status.

 At the bottom of the Inventory page is a "Columns" table with the column definitions.
 You may use the mouse to drag any column definition up or down to change its location in the Inventory table.

 By default not all of the (many) table columns are displayed.
 The columns may be added or removed one at a time by clicking on the arrows (« ») at the right edge of the main table headings.
 To add or subtract many columns at once, in the "Columns" table drag the gray bar that says "Columns below are hidden" up or down in the list.
 Columns above the bar are shown and those below are hidden.
-Similarly, dragging individual column definition in this table above or below the bar will show or hide that column.
+Similarly, dragging an individual column definition in this table above or below the bar will show or hide that column.
 Drag the bar to the bottom of the table to show all columns.
-Rows corresponding to images that have been selected in the footprint view will be highlighted in green.
-However, the table will not be resorted, by this operation, thus it may be necessary to scroll down the page or to following pages to see the selected images.

 IMAGE ESSENTIALS